Housing and Residential Life

 Follow the same checkout procedures that are listed at the beginning of this handbook for permanent checkouts.

 Cleaning - If you transfer to a different rental unit, the vacated unit must be left in a clean and orderly condition.
 You will be assessed for individual cleaning and damage charges as applicable.

 Monthly Rate Charges - Monthly Rate charges in the new unit begins on the date stated in the apartment agreement.
 Normally, a period of three days is allowed for a move without overlapping monthly rate charges.
 Checkout of the original unit should take place no later than three days after the date monthly rate charges begin in the new unit.

 For information about television cable and satellite systems, please visit the Utility Services page.

 For information about apartment utilities, please visit the Utilities page .

 If you intend to install a waterbed in your apartment, you must present evidence at check-in that you have waterbed liability protection in an amount of at least $50,000.
-Residents who bring water beds into University-owned housing facilities without presenting evidence of current insurance coverage will be required to remove the beds within three days or vacate the premises in accordance with provisions of the rental agreement.
+Residents who bring water beds into University-owned housing facilities without presenting evidence of current insurance coverage will be required to remove the beds within three days or vacate the premises in accordance with provisions of the apartment agreement.

-For information about weapons and explosives, please review the Weapons section of the Family/Graduate Apartment Rental Agreement .
+For information about weapons and explosives, please review the Weapons section of the Family/Graduate Apartment Agreement .